eure2024/Tableau-Dashboard/README.md

 # Tableau-Dashboard

-I created the dashboard for a graduate level Data Visualization course following instructions in the Practical Tableau textbook by Ryan Sleeper.
-I created the dashboard by connecting to a database in Tableau and generating three interactive graphs that I released to Tableau Public.
+I created the interactive dashboard for a graduate Data Visualization course by following instructions in the Practical Tableau textbook by Ryan Sleeper.
+I imported the data by connecting to an external database and created the data visualizations by dragging the fields to the shelves and marks card to create custom graphs and charts.
+After creating the data visualizations, I realased the dasboard to Tableau Public.